truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Designing stateless, horizontally scalable services

 Stateless is becoming the new standard when developing REST API.
 The sessions are no longer managed on server side, which is one factor that makes horizontal scalability difficult to apply.
-Instead, it is delegating to the client, using Cookies, and any server can handles the client request.
+Instead, it is delegated to the client, using Cookies, and any server can handle the client request.
 This makes the system more scalable.

 But, in some cases, you might need session management.
-If it the cases, you couls use solution like MemoreStore to very quickly retrieve the client session for instance.
+If it the cases, you could use solution like MemoryStore to very quickly retrieve the client session for instance.

 #### Google-recommended practices and documentation

+* No session
+* Microservices development
+* Managed services as much as possible

 ## Section 2: Building and testing applications